itisrohit/esahayak_assignment/README.md

 - CSV Import functionality with validation (max 200 rows)
 - CSV Export of current filtered list

+✅ **Zod validation**: Zod validation has been fully implemented throughout the application:
+- Client-side form validation in React components using Zod schemas
+- Server-side API request validation for all buyer endpoints
+- Type-safe validation with clear error messages
+- Consistent validation rules across the entire application

 ✅ **Ownership & Auth**:
 - Anyone logged in can read all buyers
 - Users can edit/delete only their own leads (ownerId check)